17.2. Using Profiling

 Options:

-• Filter: A text field in which the text to be filtered for can be entered.
+• Filter: A text field where the filter text can be entered.

-• Time Threshold: Sets a value below which the row is filtered.
-This way, more time-consuming functions become more visible.
+• Time Threshold: Sets a value below which the row is filtered, making more time-consuming functions more visible.

 Buttons:

-• Function Filters: Opens a list of all function types, to filter which ones should be displayed.
-Checked types are displayed.
+• Function Filters: Opens a list of all function types to filter which types should be displayed.
+Checked types are shown.

 The function types have different icons in the list: